ginobilinie/codeBook/README.md

 43. isValidSudoku.cpp: Directly following the definition, and then form the algorithm to detect each possible subbox or row or column.

 44. solveSudoku.cpp: backtracking.
 A good problem to practice backtracking.
 Note for the end condition, also, we should pay attention to that when there is a solution, we should end the search, which means we should set a flag to stop the backtracking.
+We can continue to optimze the time for the validation part: we can maintain three two-dim array for checking if each value in a row/colum/box is used or not.

 # old
 for fun, forever